 On November 28, 2018, Search received a further research and development funding commitment from TCII and ACOA totaling \$606,537 to assist in the refinement and optimization of the Search Minerals Direct Extraction Process.
 The total program cost is estimated to be \$806,000 and TCII and ACOA will reimburse Search for \$606,537 of the allowable costs.

-The project is nearing completion and has produced the following highlights:
+The bench and pilot plant portion of the project has been completed and has produced the following highlights: